-We spoke with three mental health professionals to understand the medical realities of anxiety.
+Three mental health professionals share insights on anxiety causes and the medical realities of anxiety.

 Anxious kids turn into anxious adults.
 Behavioral neuroscientist Dr. Jee Hyun Kim explains how treating early fear-based anxiety in children can change that.